 On his own time, Benjamin is passionate about found object photography and modular synthesis.

 Julian Francis Kelly is a visual and software designer based in New York City.
-He has worked for companies including Meta, The New York Times, and New Computer.
-He currently works with early stage startups, focusing on mixing traditional motion and typographic principles with contemporary interaction design.
-He holds a BFA from The Rhode Island School of Design.
+He's shaped design at places like Meta, The New York Times, Cosmos, and New Computer.
+His practice blends traditional motion and typographic principles with contemporary interaction design.